Standard: $38

 Rosie is an actor, director, applied theatre facilitator, educator, and counsellor who uses drama and theatre to explore potentially difficult and sensitive themes.
 Rosie runs workshops and projects exploring themes of self-care, sexual assault trauma, self-harm, communication, leadership and understanding mental health.
 Rosie also offers artist well-being support with various Singapore theatre companies and venues – T:>Works, The Necessary Stage, Wild Rice and Esplanade – Theatres on the Bay.

-CO-PRODUCER/ CO-DIRECTOR/ CO-PLAYWRIGHT/ VOCAL COACH – KLUANE SAUNDERS (she/her)
+CO-DIRECTOR/ LEAD PRODUCER/ CO-PLAYWRIGHT – KLUANE SAUNDERS (she/her)

 Kluane is an actor (BA (Hons) Acting), soprano (BMus), and improviser who loves to make her own work.